qs_codec package

 qs_codec.encode module

-A query string encoder (stringifier).
+Query‑string encoder (stringifier).

 qs_codec.encode.encode(value: ~typing.Any, options: ~qs_codec.models.encode_options.EncodeOptions = EncodeOptions(allow_dots=False, add_query_prefix=False, allow_empty_lists=False, indices=None, list_format=<ListFormat.INDICES: list_format_name='INDICES', generator=<function ListFormatGenerator.indices>>, charset=<Charset.UTF8: encoding='utf-8'>, charset_sentinel=False, delimiter='&', encode=True, encode_dot_in_keys=False, encode_values_only=False, format=<Format.RFC3986: format_name='RFC3986', formatter=<function Formatter.rfc3986>>, filter=None, skip_nulls=False, serialize_date=<function EncodeUtils.serialize_date>, encoder=<function EncodeOptions.encoder.<locals>.<lambda>>, strict_null_handling=False, comma_round_trip=None, sort=None)) str[source]

-Encodes an object into a query string.
+Stringify a Python value into a query string.

 Module contents